FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Sites/Mathway.com.md

 tags: [mathway,mathematical-learning,web-based]
 ---

-## Mathway to Support Mathematical Learning
+## [[Mathway.com]] to Support Mathematical Learning

 Mathway is a...

-.
 Figure 1 displays the input screen for the algebra-based equation solver [^1].
 Within the same figure, a menu can be seen that shows each type of equation solver that this system supports [^1].
 Like most equation solvers, Mathway provides detailed explanations for equations that students are working on.
 This is a supportive feature in mathematics for two reasons.
 First, it provides students with personalized support and, second, it provides a resource to understaffed teaching teams.

 ![[Mathway System.png]]
 Figure 1.
 Algebra interface for Mathay.com